 I finished up my Masters back in St Andrews working in the MacKenzie group doing magnetometry on trilayer strontium ruthenate where I got the thesis prize and class medal.
 At that point I was pretty set on doing a PhD and I made the excellent decision to go back to Switzerland, this time to the University of Geneva.
 My time in Geneva was incredibly important.
 I was welcomed into the Triscone group and learned so much about the art and science of growing beautiful heterostructures.
 My PhD thesis, which was awarded a Springer thesis prize, focused on heterostructures of lanthanum nickelate, a correlated metal.
 It involved a lot of samples, a lot of beamtimes and a lot of hard work!

-As of May 2021 I am a postdoctoral researcher in the Hwang group at Stanford University where I am continuing to work with quantum oxide heterostructure systems.
+As of May 2023 I am an Associate Scientist working with the Hwang group at SLAC National Lab and Stanford University.
+This follows on from two years as a postdoc in the department of Applied Physics at Stanford where I continued to work with quantum oxide heterostructure systems.
 I am trying to go beyond what is achievable by just epitaxial deposition by using soft chemistry approaches such as ion (de)intercalation, exfoliation and ex-situ mechanical manipulation.
 On top of low-temperature (magneto)transport and in-house spectroscopy, to characterise these novel quantum materials I take advantage of unique large scale facilities such as synchrotron light sources, free electron lasers, muon sources, neutron sources and high field labs.

 The best part of my job is discussing science with all the talented young (and young-at-heart) people I'm lucky enough to work with.